– About Italian wines –

 – Italian winery area –

 Italy is divided into 20 regions, which are sub-divided into more than hundred provinces.
 Basically each region produces local wine of its own.
-Among them of which the north-west Piemonte region and the central Toscana region, these two regions are the most well know on wine making in the world.
+Among them of which the north-west Piemonte region (Piedmont) and the central Toscana region (Tuscany), these two regions are the most well know on wine making in the world.

-~ Toscana Region (Tuscany): The most well known winery areas are situated in between 3 areas: Chainti, Montalcino & Montepuciano.
-Within this area is the typical massif area zone in the central of Toscana.
-Taking into account the adequate sunshine & rain falls over there, they are very suitable for the growing of grapes, no wonder the production quantity of fine grapes is the most in Italy.
+The most well known winery areas are situated in between 3 areas: Chainti (mainly for Chianti Classico DOCG), Montalcino (for Brunello di Montalcino DOCG) & Montepuciano (for Vino Nobile di Montepulciano DOCG).
+Within these areas are the typical massif area zone in the central of Toscana.
+Taking into account the adequate sunshine & rain falls, also hilly landscape over there, they are very suitable for the growing of grapes, no wonder the production quantity of fine grapes is the most in Italy.

 – The grading of Italian wines –

 A daily drink table wine, almost no limitation of making and grape types.
 A must beverage of an Italian’s dining table everyday.

 Wines that produced in specific region but not meeting to the official requests (such as type of grapes, aging methods).
 Wine maker can adopt method of wine making not according to standard.
 But among them one can find out fine wines as well, just like the wine “Super Tuscans”, and this is also the reason of why IGT created in 1995.

 Production take place in specific region, also grapes wine meeting to official making standard.
 They will grant with DOC approval.
 A DOC label attaches on each bottle.

 The highest grading in Italy, same as DOC that needs to take production in specific region, & meeting to official standard.
 The main difference is that ‘Guarantee’ is issued by the Government under strict control on quality and quantity.
 A DOCG label attaches on each bottle.